-I am a VFX artist currently employed at Image Engine in Vancouver.
-I have been working in the film industry for almost 5 years and also have 5+ years prior experience in other industries: commercials, video games, software, R&D, education.
+I am a VFX artist currently living in Vancouver.
+I have been working in the film industry for almost 7 years and also have 5+ years prior experience in other industries: commercials, video games, software, R&D, education.

-I am French but was born in Geneva, Switzerland and have lived in various cities in Switzerland, London, Glasgow and now Vancouver.
+I am French but was born in Geneva, Switzerland and have lived in various cities around the world.
 I am bilingual (French and English) and also studied German, Spanish and a bit of Chinese (Mandarin).

 I first discovered computer graphics in 2002 at New York University where I attained a certificate in Animation and Visual Effects.
 I then continued my studies at the University of Geneva and the EPFL, graduating in 2007 with a Master of Advanced Studies (MAS) in computer graphics.
 Meanwhile, I also worked at MIRALab, a research laboratory, where my main task was to manage the recording and post-processing of all motion capture data.